AshWang623/portfolio/final_project_2.md

 Since I am a Millennial myself, my approach to identifying representative individuals to interview is screening from my own social circle.
 These are my screening criteria:

   How often do they buy new clothes

   Whether they consider the environmental impact when making purchasing decisions

 ## Interview script
-> List the goals from your research, and the questions you intend to ask.

-Text here!

 | Goal | Questions to Ask |
 |------|------------------|